-- The trailer for Speed points out how, despite the fairly simplistic story, the viewer is reminded over and over again that the bus will explode if it slows down below 50 MPH.
+- The Honest Trailer for Speed points out how, despite the fairly simplistic story, the viewer is reminded over and over again that the bus will explode if it slows down below 50 MPH.

 - Viewer Gender Confusion:

-- They mistake Ellen Page for a boy in the Honest Trailer for Inception.
+- They mistake Elliot Page for portraying a male character in the Honest Trailer for Inception.note

 - In the Honest Trailer for The Lord of the Rings Legolas is credited as Gwyneth Paltrow.

-- Helena Bonham-Carter is mistaken for Tim Burton in Les Miserabablebles.
+- Helena Bonham Carter (as Mme.
+Thenardier) is mistaken for Tim Burton in Les Miserabablebles.